 Coburn Mineral Sands Project, Western Australia

 Coburn is one of the largest and most capital-efficient mineral sands (zircon and titanium rich deposit) projects in the world, with an exceptional zircon-titanium product suite, low costs and ability to generate strong financial returns.
-It is situated in the well-established mining jurisdiction of Western Australia, close to key infrastructure and the dominant mineral sands market of Asia.
+It is situated in the well-established mining jurisdiction of Western Australia, close to key infrastructure.
 The deposit is located 240km north of the major minerals port of Geraldton in Western Australia.
 The project has key project approvals already in place, including mining and environmental approvals and native title heritage agreements.

 Strandline has advanced a range of major contract packages in preparation for project development, including, but not limited to: